AK-Saigyouji/Procedural-Cave-Generator/Project/Scripts/README.md

 Dependencies: Everything else.

 The main class is CaveGenerator, which serves as the entry point to the entire system.
-Lots of plumbing, and a fairly bit of editor scripting for the custom inspector to CaveGeneratorUI, but not much else.
+Lots of plumbing, and a fair bit of editor scripting for the custom inspector to CaveGeneratorUI, but not much else.

 ### Editor